grip-on-software/monetdb-import/Database_structure.md

     -   **author_id** - INT - reference to vcs_developer.alias_id: The
         GitLab account of the developer that started the request.
     -   **assignee_id** - INT - reference to vcs_developer.alias_id: The
-        GitLab account of he developer that should review the request.
+        GitLab account of the developer that should review the request.
         This is NULL if nobody is assigned.
     -   **upvotes** - INT: Number of votes from the development team in support of the merge request.